Interstate 70 in Maryland: The 10-D and 3-A systems

-However, many of the civic groups still opposed I-70 passing through Gwynns Falls/Leakin Park; the groups used litigation and political will to indefinitely delay the construction of I-70 through the park.
+Many of the civic groups, however, still opposed I-70 passing through Gwynns Falls/Leakin Park; the groups used litigation and political will to indefinitely delay the construction of I-70 through the park.
 In 1981, the city canceled the portion of I-70 from its current eastern terminus through Gwynns Falls/Leakin Park to the Interstate's interchange with I-170.
 I-170 and the portion of proposed freeway south to I-95 remained part of plans with a new designation for the L-shaped freeway, I-595.
-However, in 1983, I-595 was canceled as well due to escalating costs; saving funds for the original I-595 freeway would detract from more pressing needs like maintenance of city streets and rapid transit.
+In 1983, however, I-595 was canceled as well due to escalating costs; saving funds for the original I-595 freeway would detract from more pressing needs like maintenance of city streets and rapid transit.
 I-595 was later used as an unsigned designation for the upgrade of US 50 between the Capital Beltway and Annapolis.
-With the abandonment of I-70's extension further into the city, the Baltimore City Department of Transportation converted the Interstate's stub end east of Security Boulevard (MD 122) into a park and ride facility that opened in September 1985.
+With the abandonment of I-70's extension further into the city, the Baltimore City Department of Transportation converted the Interstate's stub end east of Security Boulevard (MD 122) into a park-and-ride facility that opened in September 1985.
 At the once-planned I-95 interchange, a flyover ramp that was to become the ramp from eastbound I-70 to southbound I-95 was demolished in 1997, though several other ramp stubs remain in place.